 \section{Introduction}

-The purely leptonic decays of charmed meson, $D^+\to l^+\nu_l\ (l=e,\ \mu,\ \tau)$, offer an ideal laboratory for testing the Standard Model.
-These decays offer one of the simplest and most well-understood probes of the $c\to d$ quark flavour-changing transition~\cite{Silverman:1988gc,Rosner:1990xx,Chang:1992bb,Chang:1992pt}.
+The purely leptonic decays of charmed mesons, $D^+\to l^+\nu_l\ (l=e,\ \mu,\ \tau)$, offer an ideal laboratory for testing the Standard Model.
+These decays also offer one of the simplest and best understood probes of the $c\to d$ quark flavour-changing transition~\cite{Silverman:1988gc,Rosner:1990xx,Chang:1992bb,Chang:1992pt}.
 However, these decays are subject to helicity suppression, with decay rates proportional to the square of the lepton mass.
-Consequently, the $D^+\to e^+\nu_e$ decay rate is highly suppressed compared to its muonic~\cite{HFLAV:2022esi,BESIII:2013iro} and tauonic~\cite{HFLAV:2022esi,BESIII:2019vhn} counterparts, with a branching fraction (BF) expected to be around $10^{-8}$ and beyond the current experimental sensitivity~\cite{CLEO:2008ffk,dp2enu}.
+Consequently, the $D^+\to e^+\nu_e$ decay rate is highly suppressed compared to its muonic~\cite{HFLAV:2022esi,BESIII:2013iro} and tauonic~\cite{HFLAV:2022esi,BESIII:2019vhn} counterparts, with a branching fraction (BF) expected to be approximately $10^{-8}$, beyond the current experimental sensitivity~\cite{CLEO:2008ffk,dp2enu}.

 In the radiative leptonic decay $D^+\to\gamma e^+\nu_e$, photon emission mitigates helicity suppression, with the strong interaction engaged solely in a single hadronic external state.
 Theoretically, its differential decay width can be expressed as a function of the photon energy $E_\gamma$ in the rest frame of the $D^+$ meson~\cite{Lu:2021ttf} via \begin{linenomath*}